stuartduff/fa-box-shortcode/readme.txt

 The Font Awesome Box Shortcode plugin adds slim information box style shortcodes to your WordPress site and which supports displaying any of the Font Awesome Icons.

-See the FAQ page for useage instructions.
+See the [Other Notes](https://wordpress.org/plugins/fa-box-shortcode/other_notes/) page for useage instructions.

 == Minimum Requirements ==